 2022 Supportive Living Program Asset Limits

 The Medicaid asset limit for a single applicant is $2,000.
 For a married couple, the limit is $3,000, except if one spouse is applying for Medicaid and the other is not.
 In 2020, in this split-spouse situation, the non-applicant can retain up to $109,560 in assets.
 (This is referred to as the Community Spouse Resource Allowance).

 Options for Individuals Exceeding the Limits

 For individuals whose income or assets exceed the limit(s), there are two options that can help them qualify for Medicaid.
 Illinois offers Medically Needy Medicaid, which is for persons with very high medical expenses.
 This program looks at both an applicants’ medical expenses and their income.
 With this pathway to eligibility, which is also called a “spendown” program, one’s health care premiums and medical expenses can be deducted from his/her income, effectively lowering his/her countable income.
 If it is determined that an applicant cannot afford his/her care requirements, he/she will qualify for some Medicaid assistance.

-Another option is to work with a Medicaid planning professional to re-structure one's assets and income so that one meets the eligibility requirements.
+Another option is to work with a Medicaid planning professional to restructure one’s assets and income so that one meets the eligibility requirements.
 Assets over the limit can be converted from “countable assets” to “exempt assets.”
 This option has the added benefit of helping families maintain some of their financial resources for future generations.
 Find assistance applying for Medicaid.

 The Supportive Living Waiver provides for a variety of services appropriate for individuals residing in assisted living environments.
 Applicants are assessed individually and the services for which they are eligible are determined.
 These can include:

 The Support Living Program does not cover the participant’s room and board expenses.
 Participants are expected to pay for those expenses using Social Security or Supplemental Security Income.
 Within limits, family members are also permitted to supplement the expenses of their loved ones.

 The Supportive Living Program is available to seniors statewide.
 However, not every county has approved supportive living facilities.
 Participants may be required to move to a county other than their own to receive care.
 A list, by county, of approved facilities is available here.